 On a warm, clear day you will find thousands of honey bees rushing too and fro from the hive entrance.
 On a mission to gather all the resources needed by the hive, there is no time to waste.
 The colony must prepare for Winter before cold weather arrives.
 But, plant nectar is not the only thing bees collect for the colony.

-Bees Collect Needed Resources
+Honey Bees Collect Needed Resources

 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.

 In addition to meeting the daily living requirements of colony members, food must be stored if the colony is to survive Winter.
 The honey bee can travel several miles for food if necessary but this does require more effort and energy.
 Closer food sources are preferred.

 Things Worker Bees Bring Back to the Hive